Apply Now

 DETAILS

-This advanced population health nursing course focuses on caring for individuals requiring close monitoring and timely interventions.
+This advanced population health-nursing course focuses on caring for individuals requiring close monitoring and timely interventions.
 Students will expand on the role of the professional caregiver through nursing theory, knowledge, and concepts.
-The clinical practicum offers students varied experiences with high risk populations across the lifespan with a focus on secondary and tertiary interventions.
-Progressive clinical judgement will promote ongoing synthesis of complex concepts in nursing care management across the continuum.
-Experiences foster prioritization, leadership, autonomy and interdisciplinary collaboration.
-Evaluation of evidenced based practice and research findings will be applied to high acuity populations.
+The clinical practicum offers students varied experiences with high-risk populations across the lifespan with a focus on secondary and tertiary interventions.
+Progressive clinical judgment will promote ongoing synthesis of complex concepts in nursing care management across the continuum.
+Experience fosters prioritization, leadership, and interdisciplinary collaboration.
+Evaluation of evidence based practice and research findings will be applied to high acuity populations.

 Prerequisites & Corequisites: View here